kaltura-vpaas/virtual-meeting-rooms/README.md

 You might want to download a [Kaltura Client Library](https://developer.kaltura.com/api-docs/Client_Libraries/) of your choice, although you can also use the [developer console](https://developer.kaltura.com/console) for all the operations mentioned below.

-This integration will be using your KAF endpoint, which should contain your partner ID.
-If you're not sure whether you have a KAF endpoint or whether Newrow has been enabled on your account, speak to your account rep or email us at vpaas@kaltura.com.
+This integration will be using your KAF endpoint, which should contain your Partner ID.
+If you're not sure whether you have a KAF endpoint or whether "Newrow" has been enabled on your account, speak to your account rep or email us at vpaas@kaltura.com.

 ### Overview